Back to School: 6 Top Tips to help your child get ready for school - Love Writing Co.

 • Talk to your child about the NEW friends they will make.

-TIP 2.
-Re-establish a routine
+2. Re-establish a routine

 A few weeks before school starts, try to re-establish their morning routine to prevent those stressful mornings when they are back to school.

-• Make your routine easier by packing their school bag the night before.
+• Make your routine easier by packing their school bag the night before

-TIP 3.
-Develop a sleep routine
+3. Develop a good sleep routine

 Getting enough sleep is important for a child to do well at school.
 Children who do not get enough sleep can have difficulty concentrating which can then impact learning.
 Sleep is critical!